Gilmond/code-labs/docs/docker-compose.md

 ## Next Steps

-This lab has introduced you to some of the key concepts of *Docker Compose* and hopefully provided a working knowledge to build upon.
+This lab has introduced you to some of the key concepts of *Docker Compose* and the practical usages of it in the ASP.Net Core ecosystem, in addition to hopefully providing a working knowledge to build upon.
 As described initially, this tooling is excellent for Development, but not ideal for Production scenarios.

 In the next *Docker* lab we'll step it up a notch and take a look at *Docker Swarm*, introducing some more advanced orchestration scenarios.